 THE LAW OF THE DEMOCRATIC PEOPLE’S

-amended by Decree No. 488 of the Presidium of the Supreme People’s Assembly
+Adopted by Resolution No. 19 of the Standing Committee of the

 Chapter 1.
 Fundamentals

 Article 1.
 The Law of the Democratic People’s Republic of

 Korea on wholly foreign-owned enterprises is intended to ensure establishment

 and operation of foreign enterprises within the Rason economic and trade zone,

 and to expand and promote economic cooperation and exchange with other countries